-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Paul D. Paterson, a hand and upper extremity surgeon from Vero Orthopaedics submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) urging the agency to reconsider the payment valuation for a carpal tunnel release procedure.
 The surgeon stated that the proposed payment for the office-based, ultrasound-guided treatment is too low and does not reflect the time and work involved.

-According to the l more ST
+According to the letter, the ultrasound-guided procedure offers prof more ST

 Voices for Non-Opioid Choices Urges CMS to Enhance Non-Opioid Pain Management Access (10)